Xavier University of Louisiana: University founding

-In 1925, Xavier University of Louisiana came into being when the College of Liberal Arts and Sciences was established, with the Josephite priest Edward Brunner as the first president.
+In September 1925, Xavier University of Louisiana came into being when the College of Liberal Arts and Sciences was established, with the Josephite priest Edward Brunner as the first president.
+This expansion included a Teachers' College and a Pre-Medical Course added to the curriculum for the, "higher education of young men and women of the colored race who aim to equip themselves for leadership in literary and scientific careers, or who wish to prepare for admission into recognized medical schools.
 The Louisiana Department of Education officially recognized Xavier University as a four-year college on March 19, 1928, with the first degrees awarded that spring.
-The College of Pharmacy was next to be opened, in 1927.
 Alongside Drexel's sisters, the Josephites served as some of the school's first male teachers, and as chaplains.

+The College of Pharmacy was next to be opened, officially beginning 19 September 1927.
+As stated in the 1927-28 Xavier College Bulletin, "The Purpose of this department is to afford young men and women desirous of entering upon the pharmaceutical profession an opportunity of securing the special training necessary for the successful practice of that profession.
+In Louisiana, as in all other states, the law requires the pharmacist to be registered, and in order to become registered, he must pass an examination given by the State Board of Pharmaceutical Examiners.
+The former method of preparation for this examination by apprenticeship in a drug store is no longer considered adequate, and the law now requires the applicant to be a graduate of a College of Pharmacy.
+The Department of Pharmacy of Xavier will engage the prospective pharmacist to fulfill this requirement and to fit himself, under competent instructors, to become efficient in his chosen profession."

 Recognizing the university's need for a separate identity and room to expand, Drexel bought a tract of undeveloped land for a campus on the corner of Palmetto and Pine Streets in 1929.
 To avoid blockage of the deal, Drexel again purchased the property through an agent.

 Construction of the U-shaped, Gothic Revival-style Main Building, Convent and Library, made from Indiana limestone and now on the National Register of Historic Places, were completed between 1932 and 1937.
 The Main Administration Building was dedicated by the Archbishop of Philadelphia, Cardinal Dennis Joseph Dougherty, on Columbus Day, October 12, 1932.
 The Administration building is a City of New Orleans landmark.